 Benefits of No-Poo Washing vs Rinsing

-The main distinction between washing and rinsing is that washing dissolves natural hair oils and allows you to wash them away.
-However, rinsing should not disturb the natural oils, but simply rinse cool water through the hair (without scrubbing) to remove dirt and sweat (which is water-based).
-Washing your hair gives you important benefits that your hair and scalp need to stay healthy.
-You could just rinse your hair after a workout, but if you are waiting several days between proper hair washes, ONLY rinsing your hair can mean that you’re missing out on the added benefits that washing your hair gives you (i.e. you won’t promote blood flow to the scalp, lift off dead skin cells, wash away hair oils, etc.).
+The main distinction I’ll make in this post between washing and rinsing is that “washing” dissolves natural hair oils and washes them away.
+However, “rinsing” does not disturb the natural oils, but simply rinses cool water through the hair (without scrubbing) to remove dirt and sweat (which is water-based).
+Washing the hair gives important benefits the hair and scalp need to stay happy.
+A person could just rinse hair after a workout, but ONLY rinsing hair can mean missing out on the added benefits of washing hair gives (like promoting blood flow to the scalp, lifting off dead skin cells, washing away excess hair oils, etc.).
 So what should we do?

-Below is a handy dandy infographic I made to show how you can combine rinsing with scritching / preening / boar-bristle brushing (SPB) to get a lot of the same benefits as when washing hair.
-Note: These are just techniques you can follow between hair washes.
+Below is a handy dandy graphic I made to show how to combine rinsing with scritching / preening / boar-bristle brushing (SPB) to get a lot of the same benefits as when washing hair.
+Note: These are just techniques to follow between hair typical no-shampoo hair washes.

-How Scritching, Preening, & Brushing “Washes” Your Hair
+How Scritching, Preening, & Brushing “Washes” Hair

 How To Manage Sweat Between Hair Washes

-After a workout, put your hair up and out of the way (in a shower cap, old t-shirt, microfiber hair towel, etc.), and wash your body in the shower, bath, or however you get clean.
-When you’re out of the shower and dry, take your hair out of any updos or bands and shake it out so it can breathe and any leftover sweat can dry.
-Definitely wait for the sweat in your hair to dry before attempting to SPB, or you might have a difficult time with it.
-Make sure you keep up with SPBing so your natural oils don’t build at your roots throughout the week.
-You can SPB daily, or every few days if you don’t notice a lot of natural oil building up at your roots.
+After a workout, put hair up and out of the way (in a shower cap, old t-shirt, microfiber hair towel, etc.), and wash the body in the shower or bath.
+Once out of the shower and dry, take hair out of any up-dos or bands, and shake it out so it can breathe and any leftover sweat can dry.
+Definitely wait for the sweat in hair to dry before attempting to SPB.
+Regularly keep up with SPBing so natural oils don’t build at the roots throughout the week.
+SPB daily, or every few days if there isn’t natural oil building up at the roots.

-For a rinse, use COOL water (or lukewarm if you have to).
-Cool water will wash away dirt, lifted dead skin cells, odors, and sweat off your hair, but it won’t dissolve oils like warm water will.
-(Which is good!)
-You can wash your body with whatever temperature you want to.
-Just keep your hair out of the water stream until the water is cool.
-When ready, rinse hair under cool water, and gently run your fingers through your hair/across your scalp to get the water to all areas of your head.
-You can let the water rinse over your hair thoroughly, but DON’T scrub.
-Sweat is water-based, so rinsing your hair & scalp with water does a good job of removing it on its own.
-If you keep the water cool and scrubbing to a minimum, you won’t wash away your natural hair oils or mess up your scalp’s oil production.
-Just make sure you SPB in between washes regularly to keep your oil production at bay, or you might end up with wet/oily hair after a hair rinse.
+For a rinse, use COOL water (or lukewarm if needed).
+Cool water can wash away dirt, lifted dead skin cells, odors, and sweat off hair, but it won’t dissolve oils like warm water will.
+Wash the body with any preferred temperature, just keep hair out of the water stream until the water is cool.
+When ready, rinse hair under cool water, and gently run fingers through hair and across the scalp to get the water to all areas of the head.
+Let the water rinse over the hair thoroughly, but don’t scrub.
+Sweat is water-based, so rinsing hair and scalp with water can wash away sweat.
+If the water is cool and scrubbing is to a minimum, hair oils won’t wash away natural hair oils or mess up the scalp’s oil production.
+Just SPB in between washes regularly to keep oil from building at the roots, or hair may look oily after a hair rinse.

-Dry shampoo works fantastically well as a fail-safe.
-Dry Shampoo is a powder that you can rub into your hair to soak up excess oils and refresh the scent of hair.
-Dry shampoo is used without having to get your hair wet, the oil-free effects last all day, and it can help you wait another day before having to wash your hair.
-HOWEVER, I recommend using the least amount of dry shampoo as possible since the powder does soak up the oils on your head, which could make your scalp think it’s dry and needs to produce more oils (as if you just washed your hair).
+Dry shampoo works really well as a fail-safe.
+Dry Shampoo is a powder that is rubbed into the hair to soak up excess oils and refresh the scent of hair.
+Dry shampoo is used without having to get hair wet, the oil-free effects last all day, and it can allow another day before having to wash hair.
+HOWEVER, use the least amount of dry shampoo as possible since the powder does soak up the oils on the head, which could make the scalp think it’s dry and need to produce more oils (like after a hair wash).
 So I recommend using it just along the hairline for up-dos, or just along the part line and on fringe for hair that’s styled down.
-This way, only the parts seen by everyone else look clean, but the underneath sections of hair can stay oily but hidden.
+This way, only the areas seen by everyone else look clean, but the underneath sections of hair can stay oily but hidden.